cocos2d/cocos2d-x/README.md

 There are two ways to build and run Tizen project:

-* use coocs console(can not work on 32-bit Windows currently)
+* use cocos console(can not work on 32-bit Windows currently)
   ```
   cocos run -p tizen
   ```